dk14sin14/PDF-downloader-splitter/README.md

 # PDF-downloader-splitter
-This program downloads pdf files from links in a CSV file, then splits them into separate pages.
+This program downloads PDF files from links in a CSV file, then splits them into separate pages.

-Run main.py to download the pdf files from the csv file.
+Run main.py to download the PDF files from the CSV file.
-Run split.py to split the pdf files into one page each.
+Run split.py to split the PDF files into one page each.